The Serpent Queen

-The Serpent Queen is an American period drama television series about the life of Catherine de' Medici, the 16th century Queen of France, as portrayed by actress Samantha Morton.
+The Serpent Queen is an American historical drama television series about the life of Catherine de' Medici, the 16th century Queen of France, as portrayed by Samantha Morton.
 The series was created by Justin Haythe and is based on the 2004 nonfiction book Catherine de Medici: Renaissance Queen of France by Leonie Frieda.
-The Serpent Queen premiered on Starz network on September 11, 2022.
-Starz renewed the series for a second season on October 27, 2022.
+The Serpent Queen premiered on Starz on September 11, 2022.
+In October 2022, Starz renewed the series for a second season, which premiered on July 12, 2024.
+In October 2024, the series was canceled after two seasons.

 Plot

 The series follows the story of Catherine de' Medici, who marries into the French Valois court as a fourteen year-old teenager expected to bring in a fortune in dowry and produce heirs.
 Despite many challenges, a lifetime of clever political maneuvering allows her to rule France as queen for 30 years.